Best Knife For Self Defense: 9 Kick-Ass Blades Reviewed & Buyers Guide

 This bad boy has a hefty price point for a pocket knife, but I’ll be damned if it’s not the best pocket folding knife I’ve ever put my hands on.

-The blade is incredibly sharp; be careful with this because it comes shaving-sharp right out of the box.
+The blade is incredibly sharp; be careful because it comes shaving-sharp right out of the box.

 Opening the blade is a breeze, and it closes with equal ease and precision.

 The blade is a nice length.
-Take my word for it and go with the carbon fiber handle over the titanium one.
+Take my word and go with the carbon fiber handle over the titanium one.

-That extra grip and tactile feel go a long way towards a comfortable, reliable blade, especially when it’s wet.
+That extra grip and tactile feel go a long way toward a comfortable, reliable blade, especially when wet.

 • Beautiful and very high-quality blade